UNEDLabs/moodle-mod_ejsapp/README.txt

 When installing ejsapp for the first time, you will need to set four variables:

-   columns_width: This is the total width occupied by your columns (in pixels) in your Moodle
+   central_column_width: This is the total width occupied by your central columns (in pixels)
-                  visual theme.
-This variable is used to resize the applet size when embedded in Moodle and the "Preserve original applet layout" options is set to no.
+                  in your Moodle visual theme.
+This variable is used to resize the applet size when embedded in Moodle and the "Let Moodle resixe the applet" options is set to yes.
 Default configuration works well with the default theme and with many others based on the two columns format.
 However, other themes may require changes in this variable.

    sarlab_IP:	  This variable defines the IP(s) address(es) of the SARLAB system(s) used for
                   managing the access to the remote laboratories.
 If left empty, the plugin